evertqin/RogerBlog/post/post17/post17.md

      AngularJS
      Javascript

+I have been learning AngularJS recently.
+Although people say Angular might be okay for small scale websites, it becomes very slow as the website grow larger.
+Many people turn to React.js for better performace.
+But I do think it is useful to learn the concept of Angular since it has been there for quite a while and there are a lot of cool concepts.

 1. Terminologies

     At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler ($compile) to attach a specified behavior to that DOM element or even transform the DOM element and its children.([From Angular document](https://docs.angularjs.org/guide/directive))